Blog

 Total parenteral nutrition, or TPN therapy, is a form of intravenous nutrition therapy that provides patients who can’t consume food or drink by mouth with all the essential nutrients their body needs to function.

-Providers may prescribe TPN for cancer patients and those with gastrointestinal disorders, short bowel syndrome, recovering from surgery, among others.
+Providers may prescribe TPN for cancer patients or those with gastrointestinal disorders, short bowel syndrome, and those recovering from surgery, among other conditions.

-TPN typically includes micronutrients (e.g., minerals, vitamins, electrolytes), and macronutrients (e.g., proteins, fats, and carbohydrates).
+TPN typically includes micronutrients (e.g., minerals, vitamins, electrolytes) and macronutrients (e.g., proteins, fats, and carbohydrates).
 The patient’s health condition and blood test values will determine what’s in a TPN solution.
+The nutrients contained in the TPN solution will enter the patient’s bloodstream and support their vital functions.

 Administering TPN